HOHMANN ORBITS

 While we are on Mars, Earth passes thru the superior conjunction

-point as seen from Mars; it's also superior conjunction from Earth's
+as seen from Mars.
+It's also Mars's superior conjunction from Earth's

 eye.
 Because of the symmetry of the positions of Earth and Mars at the